gpodder/gpodder/README.md

 - [unittests](http://docs.python.org/3/library/unittest.html)

-If you want to add doctests, simply write the doctest and make sure that the module appears in "doctest_modules" in src/gpodder/unittests.py.
-For example, the doctests in src/gpodder/util.py are added as 'util' (the "gpodder" prefix must not be specified there).
+If you want to add doctests, simply write the doctest and make sure that the module appears after `--doctest-modules` in `pytest.ini`.
+If you add tests to any module in `src/gpodder` you have nothing to do.

 If you want to add unit tests for a specific module (ex: gpodder.model), you should add the tests as gpodder.test.model, or in other words: